universal-mcp/wrike/src/universal_mcp_wrike/README.md

-# Wrike MCP Server
+# WrikeApp MCP Server

-An MCP Server for the Wrike API.
+An MCP Server for the WrikeApp API.

 ## 🛠️ Tool List

-This is automatically generated from OpenAPI schema for the Wrike API.
+This is automatically generated from OpenAPI schema for the WrikeApp API.

 | Tool | Description |